f1se4/portfolio/md/covidmollet/covidmollet.md

 ## Introduction

-The intention of this notebook is to explain a python script that it's created at the beginning of the pandemic to automatically receive (via crontab on a linux server for example) the local news (from my town) about covid collected news in different local media.
+The intention of this notebook is to explain a python script that it's created at the beginning of the pandemic to automatically receive (via crontab on a Linux server for example) the local news (from my town) about covid collected news in different local media.

 ## Local Media 'Scraped'